 How to Train Chickens to Come In From Free Ranging

 I train my flock to come to me with a white bucket.
-When they’re chicks their food is brought in a white bucket.
-Anything I take to the chicken yard is taken in that white bucket.
+When they’re chicks, I bring their food in a white bucket.
+Anything I take to the chicken yard is carried in that white bucket.
+They quickly associate the bucket with goodies, and by the time they’re 3 weeks old, they come running to me whenever they see it!

 Should I Offer My Flock Supplements?

-This is a very controversial subject and one which, again, you’ll have to decide for yourself.
+This is a very controversial subject and one you’ll have to decide for yourself.

-As for us, we don’t “supplement” our chickens’ diet in the sense of giving them commercially produced nutritional aids.
+As for us, we don’t “supplement” our chickens’ diet with commercially produced nutritional aids.
+Many products are advertised as “must-haves,” which is a red flag for me to avoid them.

-Some that are commonly pushed by commercialization are electrolyte powders, vitamin and mineral compounds, performance enhancers (yea, who knew?), chemical wormers, vaccines, on and on the list goes.
+Commonly pushed products include electrolyte powders, vitamin and mineral compounds, performance enhancers (yes, who knew?), chemical wormers, vaccines—the list goes on.

-We strive to live as natural a life as we can and we want the same for our animals, after all, “We are what our animals eat.”
+I’ve never found the need for any of them and am generally against their use.
+Chickens have survived without our “help” through chemical supplements for thousands of years.
+We strive to live as naturally as possible, and we want the same for our animals.
+After all, “We are what our animals eat.”

-We do a few things for our chickens in the way of natural supplementation.
+We do a few things for our chickens through natural supplementation.

 1. Free Ranging